 Here are some key things to remember when caring for your key lime tree.
 All of these factors contribute to a healthy citrus tree, so be sure to pay attention to each one.
-See here for planting your tree in a container.

 Always use organic mulch when growing outside of a pot.
 This will help remove evaporation during heat strokes and protect the roots throughout the winter.
 However, keep the mulch about 6" away from the trunk.
 This will help avoid collar rot.